 City Council from left to right: Sam Weaver, Lisa Morzel, Matthew Appelbaum, Jan Burton, Aaron Brockett, Suzanne Jones (Mayor 2015-2017), Bob Yates, Mary Young (Mayor Pro Tem 2015-2016) and Andrew Shoemaker (Mayor Pro Tem 2016-2017)

 Regular City Council meetings are held the first and third Tuesdays of the month in the Council Chambers located in the Municipal Building, 1777 Broadway St. Check the Upcoming Meeting Dates tab below for scheduled events.
-Vist Council Resources for further information.
+Visit Council Resources for further information.
+At the February 21, 2017 council meeting, Council updated the procedures for "Speaking at Council Meetings" found under the Speak at Meetings tab below.

-Meeting agendas are posted by 3:30 p.m. on the Friday prior to each council meeting.
+Meeting agendas are generally posted on the Thursday prior to each council meeting.
 View "Meetings Agendas and Materials" or "Study Session Agendas and Materials" below for current agendas.

 Agendas and Presentations